 Currently part of the Mt Buller-Stirling Alpine Resort, this largely natural area has played second fiddle to the highly commercialised and developed Mt Buller.
-There were attempts in the 1990s to develop the area as a downhill ski resort, which was strongly opposed by VNPA and local groups.
-More recently, we have stopped the development of a damaging sealed road across the mountain.
+There were attempts in the 1990s to develop the area as a downhill ski resort, which we strongly opposed alongside local groups.
+More recently, we worked to stop the development of a damaging sealed road across the mountain.

-Various studies have shown that natural snowfall may decline by 60%-80% under enhanced climate change, which makes it even more critical to ensure that the natural parts of the Victorian alpine region are properly protected and managed for nature.
+Various studies have shown that natural snowfall may decline by 60-80 per cent under accelerating global warming.
+This makes it even more important to properly protect and manage the natural parts of the Victorian alpine region.

 Mt Stirling has few similarities with the Mt Buller Alpine Resort, doesn’t make profits for the downhill resorts and has the economic model of a national park.
-To include Mt Stirling in the nearby Alpine National Park will require the addition of a parcel of land to the north and east of Mount Stirling to form a seamless extension of the Alpine National Park.
-It can then be managed as an integral part of Victoria’s largest national park, improving ecological management, recreation experiences and the overall integrity of our alpine region.
+If it became an integral part of Victoria’s largest national park the ecological management, recreation experiences and overall integrity of our alpine region would be enhanced.